 After completion of my A-Levels I wanted to get ‘hands-on’ experience of the working world, so I applied for the apprenticeship post in the Council and was appointed in 2014.
-I work within the Economic Regeneration section, a diverse team responsible for driving economic growth, skills and employment.
-A key priority is to engage with and support businesses, and I am the initial point of contact for all business enquiries.
 Since I began my apprenticeship journey in 2014, I have developed many skills including my presentation skills, advanced ICT, team-working, creative-writing and database-management skills, to name a few.
-Overall, I believe my apprenticeship has enabled me to develop excessively both in a professional and personal capacity which has enabled me to be the confident individual I am today.
-Whilst doing my apprenticeship I have obtained the Level 2 and 3 NVQ Diploma in Business and Administration as well as my level 1 & 2 in ICT Functional Skills.
-I am hoping to achieve my Level 4 Diploma this year.
+My apprenticeship experience at West Lancashire Borough Council has allowed me to develop and enhance new skills, which has supported me in my role at WLBC and in recently obtaining my role at Chorley Council’

 Kim Webber, Chief Executive of West Lancashire Borough Council states: